Geography of Singapore

 Singapore is a city-state and island country in maritime Southeast Asia, located at the end of the Malayan Peninsula between Malaysia and Indonesia as well as the Straits of Malacca and the South China Sea.
-It is heavily compact and urbanised.
-As of 2025, Singapore has a total land area of approximately 736.3 km2.
+It is highly compact and urbanised.
+As of 2026, Singapore has a total land area of approximately 744.3 km2.
 Singapore is separated from Indonesia by the Singapore Strait and from Malaysia by the Straits of Johor.

 Geographically, Singapore comprises its mainland and other islands.
 The mainland of Singapore measures 50 km from east to west and 27 km from north to south with 193 km of coastline.
 These figures are based on 2.515 m High Water Mark cadastral survey boundaries.
 It has an exclusive economic zone of 1067 km2.